zwecrab/NPU/A7_Distillation_Get_Smaller_Get_Faster/README.md

 - Optimizer: AdamW
 - Scheduler: Linear decay

+### Output
+- Output from the training after saved in the folder.
+- The best model of each model from the training is saved as *best* model.
+- These model are selected using *A7-upload_models.ipynb* and uploaded to huggingface.

 ### Evaluation Metrics:
 | Model          | Training Loss             | Test Set Accuracy         | F1-Score                         | Trainable Parameters             | Notes                            |
 |----------------|---------------------------|---------------------------|----------------------------------|----------------------------------|----------------------------------|